-After being released from the Mental Health Centre, Sherry found it difficult to stay with family—it always ended badly and she would find her own solution.
-The medications for her illness had terrible side effects and inevitably she would stop taking them.
-When she was not on medication Sherry’s illness made it nearly impossible for her to live with relatives, so she always ended up back where she felt more independent.
+After being released from the mental health centre, Sherry found it difficult to stay with family—it always ended badly and she would find her own solution.
+The medications for her mental health had terrible side effects and inevitably she would stop taking them.
+When she was not on medication, Sherry’s mental health made it nearly impossible for her to live with relatives, so she always ended up back where she felt more independent.
 Her father tried buying a small bachelor apartment for her, but she couldn’t manage to take care of the place by herself and ended up back in the hospital again.
 For most of the 40 years after her breakdown she stayed in a series of hospitals, shelters, group homes and rooming houses.
 Sometimes the family knew where she was staying, but many times the search would start anew.

-Once, when she was staying at a group home for the mentally ill as a transitional living solution, Sherry intercepted a note that suggested she was going downhill (off her medication) and recommending re-commitment to “999 Queen”, today’s CAMH.
-Not surprisingly, Sherry took off and changed her name (to Wanda Newham) so that they couldn’t find her and lock her back up in the hospital with the awful medications.
+Once, when she was staying at a group home as a transitional living solution, Sherry intercepted a note that suggested she was going downhill (off her medication) and recommending re-commitment to “999 Queen”, today’s CAMH.
+Not surprisingly, Sherry took off and changed her name to Wanda Newham, so that they couldn’t find her and lock her back up in the hospital with the awful medications.

 Sherry is not suffering anymore.
 She is in a safe, heavenly place where she can see again to do her artwork.
 By providing a safe, stable place to live, Strachan House gave Sherry the chance to have some dignity during the last years of her life.
 Homes First helped Sherry where many others could not.